swo/16s-book/manuscript/sec04.md

 It may sound a little crazy, but simple dereplication is a kind of OTU calling: every unique sequence is its own OTU.
 Sometimes this approach is called "100% identity OTUs" to emphasize that all sequences in an OTU are 100% similar, that is, that there is only one sequence in each OTU.

 The advantage of dereplication is that it's quick and conceptually straightforward.
-You need not wrangle over whether the OTU calling method has introduced any weird bias into your data since, roughly speaking, the OTUs are just your data.
+You need not wrangle over whether the OTU calling method has introduced any weird bias into your data since, roughly speaking, dereplicated sequence *are* your data.

 ### *De novo* clustering

 As the name suggests, *de novo* clustering means making your own OTUs from scratch.
 There is an enormous diversity of *de novo* clustering methods.
-Some importants ones to know are UCLUST and its newer cousing UPARSE, which are implemented in the software program `usearch`.
+Some importants ones to know are UCLUST and its newer cousin UPARSE, which are implemented in the software program `usearch`.
 UCLUST may be the most popular *de novo* clustering algorithm.
 It is popular because it's relatively fast and, more importantly, it's part of the QIIME software pipeline (which will come up later).
+UPARSE is probably better and will probably displace UCLUST.

-In short, these algorithms try to identify a set of OTUs that are at some distance from one another.
+Briefly, these algorithms try to identify a set of OTUs that are at some distance from one another.
 (As you might guess, 97% OTUs are popular.)
 In some cases, the OTU's representative sequence will be the sequence of its most abundant member; in other cases, the OTU's representative sequence is some mish-mash of its member sequences.

 *De novo* clustering suffers from some insidious and very serious disadvantages.
 First, *de novo* methods are more computationally expensive than other methods.